kbastug/nanopore-amr-nigeria/analysis/amr_analysis.md

 ## Analysis Summary

 Assembled genome FASTA files were independently uploaded to CARD and ResFinder for AMR gene detection.
-Both tools were used to provide complementary perspectives on antimicrobial resistance:

-Only AMR gene hits meeting a 100% identity threshold were reported.
-Results from both tools were compared to contextualize resistance predictions and inform downstream interpretation.
+CARD: Individual contigs were uploaded to CARD and analyzed for “Perfect and Strict hits only,” excluding nudge, and used the “High quality/coverage” input parameter.
+Only hits with 100% similarity (“Perfect”) were counted.

+ResFinder: Complete FASTA files were uploaded to ResFinder, which searched for acquired AMR gene hits and chromosomal mutations mediating AMR.
+Match criteria was set to 100% accuracy and minimum 60% length for the organism “Escherichia coli.”
 ---

 ## Notes